 We're all doing our best to navigate life around the COVID-19 outbreak, while trying to stay safe and adjust to our new normal.
-Within the seriousness of the situation, we've been searching out bright spots to sustain us.
+Within the seriousness of the situation, we've been searching out bright spots to sustain us and information that will help us minimize our risk.

 Thanks to the extraordinary generosity, compassion and ingenuity forged by a difficult time, we are finding many examples of "the good."
 We hope you'll visit this page often for stories that will lift your spirits and warm your heart.